 This museum -- a beloved Arizona institution -- was abruptly closed on May 1, 2011, on the orders of Gov. Jan Brewer.
 She wanted to replace it with her own pet project, the "Arizona Centennial Museum."
 When that idea failed, the concept was changed to the "Arizona Experience Museum" (whatever that means).
-It was never built either, and as of 2015 the building remains shuttered.
+It was never built either, and five years later the building remains shuttered.

 This rockhound's paradise has several displays of note: a moon rock from Apollo 11, a display of "frozen thunderbolts" made when lightning struck sand, a meteorite, a fluorescent mineral room.
 Outside are photo-op tributes to open pit mining business (which is big in Arizona) with a 13-foot-tall dump truck tire and a giant earthmover bucket -- although we've seen bigger.
 A wheelbarrow filled with rocks is labeled "Free rocks.
 Three per visitor, please," and receives a steady stream of acolytes, each diligently searching the pile and politely leaving with no more than the maximum.